MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/configure-firewalls.md

     $IpList = ($json.values | where Name -Eq "AzureResourceManager").properties.addressPrefixes
     ```

-1. Import the list of IP addresses to your external corporate firewall, if you're using an allow list with it.
+1. Import the list of IP addresses to your external corporate firewall, if you're using an allowlist with it.

 1. Create a firewall rule for each server in the cluster to allow outbound 443 (HTTPS) traffic to the list of IP address ranges: